Clemapfel/jluna/docs/~manual.md

 ### Boxing Lambdas

-While not mentioned for clarity until now, lambdas with the allowed signature are actually `Boxable`.
+While not mentioned for clarity until now, lambdas with the allowed signature are actually `is_boxable`.
 This means we can assign lambdas to proxies:

 ```cpp
 // create a new empty variable named "lambda" Julia-side